Which one of the following statements is not true ... | Channels for Pearson+

 Summary

-Which one of the following statements is not true regarding glucose and fructose:
+Which one of the following statements is not true for the DNA profile shown below?

 A